Here's what's in the bipartisan infrastructure bill - KESQ

 Electric vehicles

-The bill would provide $7.5 billion for zero- and low-emission buses and ferries, aiming to deliver thousands of electric school buses to districts across the country.
+The bill would provide $7.5 billion for zero- and low-emission buses and ferries, aiming to deliver thousands of electric school buses to districts across the country, according to the White House.

-Another $7.5 billion would go to building a nationwide network of plug-in electric vehicle chargers.
+Another $7.5 billion would go to building a nationwide network of plug-in electric vehicle chargers, according to the bill text.

 Improving power and water systems

-The bill would invest $73 billion in the nation’s power structure, to build thousands of miles of new power lines and expand renewable energy.
+The bill would invest $73 billion to rebuild the electric grid, according to the bill text.
+It calls for building thousands of miles of new power lines and expanding renewable energy, the White House said.

 Environmental remediation

-The bill would provide $21 billion to clean up Superfund and brownfield sites, reclaim abandoned mine land and cap orphaned gas wells.
+The bill would provide $21 billion to clean up Superfund and brownfield sites, reclaim abandoned mine land and cap orphaned gas wells, according to the White House.

 How Congress will pay for it

-The White House and Congress are looking at more than a dozen measures that would pay for the proposal, according to the 57-page summary of the deal.
+The White House and Congress are looking at more than a dozen measures that would pay for the proposal, according to the bill text and a 57-page summary of the deal released last week.

-The largest is likely repurposing unused Covid relief funds, which is estimated to provide $205 billion.
-But the summary does not offer details on what money from prior rescue packages would be shifted to pay for the infrastructure deal.
+Among them: Repurposing unused Covid relief funds.
+The bill text lists savings from rescinding unobligated appropriations for the Economic Injury Disaster Loan program for small businesses and nonprofit groups, the Paycheck Protection Program, the Education Stabilization Fund and relief for airline workers, among others.

+Another item in the bill text is $53 billion that stems in part from states opting to terminate the pandemic unemployment benefits early to push the jobless to return to work.
+Some 26 states announced that they would stop at least one of the federal unemployment programs before they are set to end in early September — though Indiana and Maryland have had to continue the payments after losing court battles.

 Lawmakers are also planning to recoup funds from fraudulent pandemic unemployment payments, but the summary does not provide a dollar amount.
 These enhanced benefits have been the target of scammers, but how much has been stolen and how much can be recovered is not known.

-As a result, the federal government will most likely spend less on the pandemic unemployment programs than expected, but experts have questioned how much the early terminations and recovery of fraudulent payments could save.

-Another $49 billion would come from delaying a controversial Trump administration rule that would radically change how drugs are priced and paid for in Medicare and Medicaid.
-The measure would effectively ban drug makers from providing rebates to pharmacy benefit managers and insurers.
-Instead, drug companies would be encouraged to pass the discounts directly to patients at the pharmacy counter.
-It is expected to go into effect in 2023.

-Also, the infrastructure proposal relies on generating $56 billion in economic growth resulting from a 33% return on investment on the long-term projects.
+Also, the infrastructure proposal relies on generating $56 billion in economic growth resulting from a 33% return on investment on the long-term projects, according to the summary.

-Lawmakers and the White House expect to raise another $28 billion by changing the tax reporting rules on cryptocurrency, $20 billion from future sales of spectrum auctions and to utilize $67 billion from spectrum sales that already occurred.
+Lawmakers and the White House expect to raise another $28 billion by changing the tax reporting rules on cryptocurrency, $20 billion from future sales of spectrum auctions and to utilize $67 billion from spectrum sales that already occurred, according to the summary.
 They also propose imposing various fees to tens of billions of dollars.

 Biden said in a statement that the bill won’t raise taxes on people making less than $400,000 a year and does not include a gas tax increase or fee on electric vehicles.
 He initially called for raising taxes on corporations to fund the infrastructure investments — but that proposal did not make it into the latest package after strong opposition from Republicans.

-Note: This story has been updated Sunday with the release of the bill text.